This classic buttermilk coleslaw recipe is a creamy and refreshing side, especially a favorite during the summer.

 You want it to look moist, but not be drowning.
 After all, if you find it to be a bit too dry after sitting, you can always add a bit more mayo before you serve, but you certainly can’t take it out after you’ve added it.

-Refrigerate for at least 2 hours or until serving.
+- Cover and refrigerate for at least 2 hours or until serving.

 Looking to change things up?
 Add a bit of spice with cayenne or dose of freshness with chopped fresh herbs or green onion.